AlexsLemonade/OpenScPCA-analysis/analyses/hello-python/README.md

 ## Usage

 To run the analysis, you will first need to activate the included conda environment.
-From this analysis directory, run the following commands:
+From this analysis directory, run the following commands at the command line:

 ```bash
 conda env update -f environment.yml -n openscpca-hello-python